fabio-miranda/fabio-miranda.github.io/courses/cs424-fall-2022/project-1/cs424-fall-2022-project-1.md

 #### Task 1: Data importing & transformation

-In this task, you will need to perform at least three subtasks (depending of your data):
+To complete this task, you will need to complete at least three subtasks (depending of your data):
 * Load the data: Use Pandas and GeoPandas to load and view the data to have an initial idea of what it contains.
 For instance, what are the columns in the dataset?
 Is there a spatial or temporal component?
 What are the categorial and numerical columns?
 For each data point, if there are multiple categories, is there a specific one you want to focus?
 What is the spatial and temporal coverage of the dataset?
 Percentage of missing values?
 Depending of the size of the data, you will need to filter the data and only consider a more manageable subset (e.g., a month or a week, or a spatial region).

 * Profile the data: Compute interesting statistics from the dataset.
 For example: For a numerical column of interest, compute max, min, std. deviation, etc; For a categorical column, find the unique categories.